UchihaArk/langgraphgo/docs/PTC_README.md

     // Language is the execution language for code (default: Python) Language ExecutionLanguage

-    // ExecutionMode determines how tools are executed (default: ModeServer) ExecutionMode ExecutionMode
+    // ExecutionMode determines how tools are executed (default: ModeDirect) ExecutionMode ExecutionMode

     // SystemPrompt is custom system prompt (optional)